TeaRexcellence/mysterium/README.md

 <br>

-## 6. Query your myst account info:
+## 6. Query your Mysterium Node account info:
 - First get the Mysterium node docker *CONTAINER ID* with the `docker ps -a` *command*.

 - Then use the following command to check your myst account status and wallet balance: <br>